WASdev/gitbook.voice.gateway.for.watson/about.md

 * **Context mapping:** When transferring out of Watson, the gateway provides a way for the Conversation to specify metadata that gets embedded in the SIP REFER message.
 The metadata can be used to map context saved during the Watson conversation back to a live agent session.
 * **Audio recording:** The gateway can be configured to record audio conversations in the form of 16-bit, stereo WAV files.
 These WAV files are stored on a configured volume and must be retrieved through some external means such as ftp.
 Typically this feature is used to gather training data for the Speech to Text service.
 * **DTMF support:** The gateway supports [RFC 4733](https://tools.ietf.org/html/rfc4733), RTP Payload for DTMF Digits, Telephony Tones, and Telephony Signals.
 Dual-tone multifrequency (DTMF) signals are converted into single digit text utterances that are sent to the configured Watson API.
-* **White listing:** To prevent Denial of Service attacks, the gateway supports the ability to configure a whitelist.
+* **Whitelisting:** To prevent Denial of Service attacks, the gateway supports the ability to configure a whitelist.
 This whitelist enables filtering of inbound SIP INVITE requests based on the SIP to URI and from URI.

 ### Agent assistants